 I cannot even begin to describe how much I love visiting Bali – it feels like a second home for me (and many Aussies alike).
 My husband and I have talked at length about moving there, but our business is keeping us in Australia right now.

 Bali is so much more than a once in a lifetime bucket list trip for me!

 There is so much to discover in Bali.
 I can’t even remember how many times I’ve been and I’m still yet to explore the other islands of the coast of Bali.
-We have spent so much time exploring the island of Bali that I have nearly been to every corner (except the north-west corner).
+We have spent so much time exploring the island that I know all the best places to visit in Bali.